WISDEM/ORBIT/docs/source/tutorial/project_manager.rst

 allowing the user to customize ORBIT to fit the needs of a specific project.
 It also provides a helper method to detail what inputs are required to run the desired configuration.
-The example below shows how to import ``ProjectManager``, configure a simple project with one phase, and return the required configuration parameters.
+The example below shows how to import ``ProjectManager``, configure a simple project with two phases, and return the required configuration parameters.

 .. code-block:: python